CSCfi/csc-user-guide/docs/apps/abaqus.md

 ## Available

-Licenses are available on CSC's computing platform [Puhti](https://research.csc.fi/csc-s-servers).
+Licenses are available on CSC's computing platform [Puhti](https://research.csc.fi/csc-s-servers) for analysis runs only.
 Latest products will be available on the servers, and earlier versions installation is also possible.
 All installed versions are maintained on the servers.

 ## Usage

+After login on the server, make sure that you have transferred all your input files for the analysis run from your local computer to the server.
+Locate the files in your project's scratch directory.
+Home directory is not intended for computing.

-After login on the server, give command
+For to find out which versions of Abaqus are installed on the server, give command

     module available